 BIS teachers are working with Independent Schools Queensland to develop research programs that harness this classroom practice to improve student self-development outcomes.

 “To be a better teacher and implement new strategies, you have to research, plan and think” says Jen.

 “BIS teachers will be spending time observing each other’s practises to further develop the existing collegial culture”.

-The BIS pedagogy and philosophy demands a high standard of personal and professional development from staff, this process allows the teaching team to benchmark themselves against external measures.
+The BIS pedagogy and philosophy demands a high standard of personal and professional development from staff; this process allows the teaching team to benchmark themselves against external measures of excellence.